Muhammad Faizur Rahman: Military career

 Faizur was commissioned from Bangladesh Military Academy on 21 December 1990 with 23rd BMA Long Course.
 He is an ex cadet of Pabna Cadet College.
 During his military career he served as senior instructor and faculty member of Defence Services Command and Staff College and also as directing staff and faculty member of Armed Force War College under National Defence College.

 As brigadier general he served as commandant of Army Security Unit at Dhaka, commander of the 203rd Infantry Brigade at Khagrachhari and the 97th Infantry Brigade at Bandarban.
 He was ameliorated to major general and posted as general officer commanding of 66th Infantry Division and area commander Rangpur area.
 During his tenure, he arranged and conducted the exercise on Swarna Dwip in Noakhali name "Joint Manoeuvre Exercise-2022".
 Faizur Rahman was also the chairman of Bangladesh Army University of Science and Technology at Saidpur.

-Faizur was then designated as the Commandant of Defence Services Command and Staff College on 11 May 2022.
+Faizur was then designated as the commandant of Defence Services Command and Staff College on 11 May 2022.
 He was later appointed as director general of Directorate General of Forces Intelligence on 12 August 2024 succeeding major general Hamidul Haque.

-As part of an army resuffle, Faizur was promoted to Lt.
-General and made Quartermaster General in October 2024.
+As part of an army resuffle, Faizur was promoted to lieutenant general and made quartermaster general in October 2024 and was later made the commandant of the National Defence College on 26 February 2026.
+He also appointed prestigious 7th Colonel Commandant of Corps of Military Police on 29th December 2025 at CMPC&S.